 Databricks Runtime versions are released on a regular basis:

-- Long Term Support versions are represented by an LTS qualifier (for example, 3.5 LTS).
-For each major release, we declare a “canonical” feature version, for which we provide two full years of support.
-See Databricks Runtime Support Lifecycle for more information.
+Long Term Support versions are represented by an LTS qualifier (for example, 3.5 LTS).
+For each major release, we declare a “canonical” feature version, for which we provide three full years of support.
+See Databricks runtime support lifecycles for more information.